apache/fury-site/docs/specification/xlang_serialization_spec.md

 - That equivalence includes canonical specialized carrier mappings.
-For example, a Rust vector carrier serializer over the canonical `i32` serializer uses `INT32_ARRAY`, one over the canonical `u8` serializer uses BINARY, and one over an external structural or manual serializer uses LIST.
+For example, a Rust vector carrier serializer over the canonical `i32` serializer uses `INT32_ARRAY`, one over the canonical `u8` serializer uses BINARY, and one over an external structural or custom serializer uses LIST.
 A nested carrier MUST preserve the selected child type ID and recursive `FieldType`; serializer composition
   MUST NOT replace a canonical primitive-array or binary mapping with LIST.